adi3e08/adi3e08.github.io/_portfolio/pimbrl.md

 <img src="https://adi3e08.github.io/files/research/pimbrl/lnn_dnn.svg" width="80%"/>
 </p>

-**Behaviour Learning** : Here, we use the learned model to generate imaginary trajectories and backpropagate through them to update the actor and critic.
+**Behaviour Learning** : Here, we use the learned model to generate imaginary trajectories and backpropagate through them to update the policy.
+We adopt an actor-critic approach.
+The critic aims to predict the expected discounted return from a given state.
 We train the critic to regress the $\lambda$-return computed using a target network.
 We use a stochastic actor.
+The actor aims to maximize the expected discounted return.
 We train the actor to maximize the same $\lambda$-return, plus an entropy term.
 To backpropagate through sampled actions, we use the reparameterization trick.

 We summarize our overall model-based RL algorithm below.
 <p align="center">